Efficient Markets Hypothesis (EMH)

-You may not have heard of the Efficient Market Hypothesis, also known as EMH, but you've probably wondered why even the most experienced mutual fund portfolio managers and other professional investors often lose to the major market indexes (or indices if you prefer), such as the S&P 500 Index.
+You may not have heard of the Efficient Market Hypothesis, also known as EMH, but you've probably wondered why even the most experienced mutual fund portfolio managers and other professional investors often lose to the major market indexes, such as the S&P 500 Index.

 EMH helps explain this investing phenomenon.

 The Efficient Market Hypothesis (EMH) essentially says that all known information about investment securities, such as stocks, is already factored into the prices of those securities.
 Therefore, assuming this is true, no amount of analysis can give an investor an edge over other investors, collectively known as "the market."